chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 We also need to download AMFIPass.
 At the time of this guide, we will be using AMFIPass v1.4.1.
 This is required to use OCLP on our Seqouia install.
 [Download](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) the latest version of AMFIPass.

 >[!NOTE]
->The other alternative instead of installing AMFIPass.kext is to use the boot-arg `amfi=0x80` which fully disables AMFI.
+>The other alternative instead of using the AMFIPass kext is to use the boot-arg `amfi=0x80` which fully disables AMFI.
 However, using this boot-arg could cause some applications or services not to work correctly!
-So I highly recommend just using AMFIPass.kext instead of using the `amfi=0x80` boot-arg.
+So I highly recommend just using AMFIPass instead of using the `amfi=0x80` boot-arg.
 >

 1. Copy the 3 kexts you downloaded into your EFI folder.
 (Place them under `EFI -> OC-> Kexts`)